apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China unveils $1.4 trillion local debt package but no direct stimulus**
+**Stock futures gain marginally as Wall Street looks to extend postelection rally: Live updates**

-You can read more about it [here](https://www.reuters.com/world/china/china-unveils-steps-tackle-hidden-debt-local-goverments-2024-11-08/).
+You can read more about it [here](https://www.cnbc.com/2024/11/07/stock-market-today-live-updates.html).

 ## Requirements
 - Python 3.8